 Workforce - The District needs a high-performing team to make all of the system's components work well.
 The District annually reviews its organization structure making changes where necessary to assure proper staffing levels reflecting the changing environment and regulatory needs of our agency.
-We have filled positions with qualified leadership and management personnel to ensure competent and certified staff effectively operate our system.
+The District continues to have qualified leadership and personnel to ensure the effective operation of our system.
+With an upgraded plant and system, there is an opportunity to review staffing levels, job classifications and our organization which may include changing job classifications, internal promotion, external hiring and resuming the operator intern program.
 Our work schedules have been adjusted to ensure staffing levels are optimized while maintaining a work/life balance for the staff.
-There now exists an opportunity to review staffing levels, which may include resuming the intern program, in order to prepare for normal attrition losses as well as from potential consolidation with the City of Sausalito.
-The District's pay and benefits; safety culture; and certification program continue to support a healthy and rewarding workplace environment.
+The District's pay and benefits; safety culture; and certification program continue to support a healthy and rewarding workplace environment and make the District an attractive employer.

 Public Outreach- Opportunities and challenges always exist to keep our community, constituents and stakeholders informed regarding the District's decision-making process, plans and operations.
-District information, activities and projects are published on our upgraded website.
+District information, activities and projects are published on our new website.
 This allows staff to utilize a new user-friendly platform providing transparency and accessibility.
 In addition to the website, public notices, letters, and electronic newsletters are distributed through emailing and postings to public websites.
-The District participates in a regional approach to community education and outreach by working with a consortium of 6 wastewater treatment plants in Marin County.
+The District participates in a regional approach to community/public education and outreach by working with a consortium of 6 wastewater treatment plants in Marin County.
 The District conducts tours of the treatment plant and the conveyance system for the community to educate and inform the public about the mission of the District.

 Emergency Operational Response -In the event of an area-wide emergency, the District is connected to County and State notification services and responds by assessing and repairing damages to its own system first.
 If and when resources and staffing become available, the District responds and provides mutual aid to local agencies following mutual aid agreements.
-Responding to severe storms, PSPSs and government imposed pandemic controls continue to challenge the District's limited resources.
+Responding to severe storms, power outages and government imposed pandemic controls continue to challenge the District's limited resources.

-3. THE STRATEGIC PLAN Strategic Plan 2021-2026
+3. THE STRATEGIC PLAN Strategic Plan 2022-2027